What are the most spectacular roads in Switzerland?

 Alpe di Gesero is a high mountain pass at an elevation of 1.774m (5,816ft) above the sea level, located in the Lepontine Alps, on the Swiss canton of Ticino.

-Alp Curtginatsch is a high mountain pass at an elevation of 2.274m (7,460ft) above the sea level, located in the district of Hinterrhein in the Swiss canton of Graubünden.
+Alpe Cortaccio is a high mountain pass at an elevation of 1,067m (3,498ft) above sea level, located in the district of Locarno, in Switzerland.
+It is widely considered one of the steepest paved climbs in the Swiss Alps.

 Col du Tronc